rydmike/flex_seed_scheme/README.md

 If we remove the Material-3 guide used color system's colored contrasting colors, we can improve color accessibility and contrast on any `FlexTones` configuration.

+> [!NOTE]
+> If you use the `variant` property to the seed generated `ColorScheme` you cannot
+> use the below presented `tones` modifiers, as they are modifiers used only on the input `FlexTones` configurations provided in `tones`.
+In the package example app you can find a demonstration of how to instead use `tones` as input for `FlexTones` based variants and `variant` being effective only when using variants that are Flutter SDK based.

 We can do this with the `FlexTones` modifying methods `onMainsUseBW()`, for main on colors and with `onSurfacesUseBW()` for the surface on colors.
 These modifiers automatically make their corresponding contrasting colors black or white, depending on if the source color is light or dark.